 Data Quality:

-Poor training data quality affects CNN efficiency and the realism of GAN-generated outputs.
+The quality of training data significantly affects CNN performance and the realism of GAN-generated outputs.

 Computational Cost: